jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 1. First gain initial access into the system with a meterpreter session
 2. Next, use the meterpreter session to find the unattended xml file
 3. Identify the password and decode it with a base64 utility.
-4. Authenticate with the target with PsExec
+4. Authenticate with the target with a tool like PsExec

 ##### Generate a meterpreter payload using MSFVenom